 How the Corrections Career Can Impact the Families of Officers

-Caterina Spinaris, PhD, LPC, Founding Director of Desert Waters Correctional Outreach, has 21 years of experience working with correctional officers and correctional staff of other disciplines battling work-related mental health challenges.
+Caterina Spinaris, Ph.D., LPC, Founding Director of Desert Waters Correctional Outreach, has 21 years of experience working with correctional officers and correctional staff of other disciplines battling work-related mental health challenges.
 She has learned first-hand how correctional officers’ families are affected and provides corrections-specific and research-based training to limit the amount of detriment that is brought back home with the officer.
 The vast majority of what you are about to read below is from Caterina’s article, A Family Affair, and has been facsimiled with Caterina’s permission.
 Her article, along with direct quotes from industry professionals, will discuss the mental hardship this career can bring to correctional officers.

-This path all started for Caterina when the wife of a correctional officer once told her, “When my husband got a job as corrections officer, I had no idea that it was a package deal: that we’d be signing up too, as a family.”
+This path all started for Caterina when the wife of a correctional officer once told her, “When my husband got a job as a corrections officer, I had no idea that it was a package deal: that we’d be signing up too, as a family.”
 Over the years Caterina has heard similar statements expressed by other family members of correctional staff as they navigate through the uncharted waters of their loved one working in corrections, and while trying to understand and adapt to changes in their life as a family.

 From a correctional officer’s perspective, your family members are happy that you will have a steady paycheck with benefits.
-They are thrilled to hear that your paycheck could be augmented through the pay differential of shift work, through working on holidays, and through overtime.
+They are thrilled to hear that your paycheck could be augmented through the pay differential of shift work, working on holidays, and through overtime.

 However, they do not yet know how these work conditions translate in real life, or how they can affect your family life and your well-being.
 Those who enter the world of corrections are often unprepared for the toll this occupation can take on you and the changes your family will be experiencing in their home life because of your job demands.
-Family members usually do not know or understand that when you enter the corrections workforce, they too will be entering a world with its own language and its own rules, a world which operates on basic assumptions that are vastly different from those of the free world.
+Family members usually do not know or understand that when you enter the corrections workforce, they too will be entering a world with its own language and its own rules, a world that operates on basic assumptions that are vastly different from those of the free world.

 - Understanding why your family’s established rhythms, traditions, and practices will be affected by the nature and demands of corrections work

-- The lifestyle changes that shift work, overtime and changing schedules bring
+- The lifestyle changes that shift work, overtime, and changing schedules bring

 - The corrections mindset coming home with you and potentially shaping you negatively into someone quite unlike who you used to be prior to starting your corrections career